wayspurrchen/tooter.today/README.md

 - Exposing the scoring algorithm as an API endpoint, allow people to plug in their own values for the formula
 - Add timeline preview
 - Add a favicon
+- Add some social graph tags and such
+- Fix relative links from about pages (or disable links entirely(?))
+- Better mobile optimization